-In the 1990s, scientists began using Functional MRIs (fMRIs) to see how the brain functions.
-A fMRI is different than a normal MRI that looks at the structure of the brain.
-A fMRI takes baseline images of the brain while it is at rest and then compares them to imaging of the brain while it is doing an activity.
-Because of this technology, the understanding of how the brain works has increased tenfold, covering everything from brain injuries, to memory, to stress, to learning disabilities.
-All of this information has transformed what we know about learning.
+In the 1990s, scientists began using functional MRIs (fMRIs) to see how the brain functions.
+Different than an MRI that looks at the structure of the brain, an fMRI takes baseline images of the brain while it is at rest and compares them to imaging of the brain while it is doing an activity.
+Because of this technology, the understanding of how the brain works—including new information about brain issues such as injuries, memory, stress, and learning disabilities—has increased tenfold.
+All of this additional information about the brain has also transformed what we know about learning.

-Use the following video and Brain Rules website to learn more about John Medina's Brain Rules and see how you can use this information to improve your content.
+Use the following video and the Brain Rules website to learn more about John Medina's Brain Rules and see how you can use this information to improve your content.